AdaCore/spark2014/docs/ug/en/source/specification_features.rst

      Post => (for all J in X'Range =>
                 (if J in From ..
 To then X(J) = 0 else X(J) = X'Old(J)));

-Attribute ``Update`` takes in argument a list of associations between indexes (for arrays) or components (for records) and values.
+Delta aggregates allow to specify a list of associations between indexes (for arrays) or components (for records) and values.
 Components can only be mentioned once, with the semantics that all values are evaluated before any update.
 Array indexes may be mentioned more than once, with the semantics that